Updated June 22, 2021.

-An on-going problem for is how to store all those canvases I have but haven’t stitched.
-I tend to pounce on the canvases I like best when I see them (usually because they aren’t made anymore) and so finding a place for them is always a problem.
+An ongoing problem for me is how to store all those canvases I have but haven’t stitched.
+I tend to pounce on the canvases I like best when I see them and so finding a place for them is always a problem.

 When you are looking for storage for canvases it’s important to remember that they need to be stored either rolled or flat.
 Do not fold canvas.

-My current method for small canvases, a smallish tote bag is great for controlling stash and keeping canvases flat but it’s hard to look through.
-Larger canvases are kept in a dresser drawer, also hard to go through.
+If you have a small stash of small-to-medium canvases, a tote bag is great for controlling stash and keeping canvases flat but it’s hard to look through.
+Larger canvases can be kept in drawers if you have space for a larger chest of drawers.
+These work but can be hard to go through.

-In our old house I had a system that worked beautifully.
+In our old house, I had a system that worked beautifully.
 I used a set of wire baskets in a frame that slid in and out.
 These were from one of those closet organizing companies.
 They were perfect.
 Small canvases went into the shallow bins, sorted by type.
 Large canvases went into deeper bins, rolled.
+I kept this in a walk-in closet, so it was safely out-of-sight but still accessible and neat.

 With the many organizing systems and the lovely flat baskets I often see you should be able to find something of this type that fits your budget.